National Film and Video Foundation (NFVF) Bursary South Africa

 ABOUT THE COMPANY – NFVF

 The NFVF is a statutory body and an agency of the Department of Arts and Culture.
-The main objectives of the NFVF are to: increase the accessibility of South African films; to increase the amount of films in South Africa and the amount of producers for previously disadvantaged backgrounds; to increase the amount of training within the film industry and in scarce skills areas; to locally and internationally promote the film industry of South Africa.
+The main objectives of the NFVF are to increase the accessibility of South African films; to increase the number of films in South Africa and the number of producers from previously disadvantaged backgrounds; to increase the amount of training within the film industry and in scarce skills areas; to locally and internationally promote the film industry of South Africa.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

 - You must be a South African citizen

 - You must be studying or intend on studying full-time, towards an undergraduate or postgraduate qualification in the film or television industry